Next-to-leading-logarithmic PanScales showers for Deep Inelastic Scattering and Vector Boson Fusion: Conclusions

 In Section~\ref{sec:pheno} we present an exploritory phenomenological application of our newly developed showers for Higgs production in VBF at $\sqrt{s}=13.6$~TeV.
 For each of the two hadronic sectors individually, we choose separate values for the shower starting, renormalisation, and factorisation scales.
-While we examined the impact of variations in the renormalization and factorization scales, it is important to note that such variations typically do not capture all sources of uncertainty.
-Indeed, the fact that we have developed not one, but several showers, is important for a realistic estimate of shower uncertainties.
-We find that for inclusive observables the differences among the showers are of the order of 5-10\%, and the LL shower is contained in the spread of our NLL ones.
-This spread, which is not captured by scale-variation uncertainties, demonstrates the importance of considering multiple showers to obtain a realistic shower uncertainty.
-For exclusive observables, like the rapidity or transverse momentum of the third jet, we find that the Dipole-$k_t$ predictions typically overshoot the NLL showers by 5-15\%.
-Conversely, our NLL showers are in good agreement between themselves in the bulk of the distributions.
+While we examined the impact of variations in the renormalisation and factorisation scales, it is important to note that such variations typically do not capture all sources of uncertainty.
+Indeed, the fact that we have developed not one, but several showers, is important for a realistic estimate of shower uncertainties, as the spread of predicitions obtained with our PanScales showers is not captured by the scale uncertainty.
+For inclusive observables, the LL shower is contained in the spread of our newly-developed NLL ones.
+However, for exclusive observables, like the rapidity or transverse momentum of the third jet, we find that the Dipole-$k_t$ predictions typically overshoot the NLL showers.
+This discrepancy can be attributed to the fact that the Dipole-$k_t$ shower typically produces a higher rate of $3$-jet events compared to our NLL showers.
 Next steps involve matching the NLL-accurate showers to the NLO fixed-order results, where care needs to be taken not to compromise the NLL accuracy~\cite{Hamilton:2023dwb}, as well as including heavy-quark mass effects to handle $t$-channel single-top production.